Furbish’s Lousewort: A Species on the Edge

 As I watched them sway in the breeze, clinging to the edge of the rugged bank, I thought about how perfectly they encapsulate the urgency and importance of Furbish’s lousewort recovery.

-If we do not protect this plant, the population will decline until an entire species is washed away, lost to the river that was once its only home.
+If we do not protect this plant, the population will decline until an entire species is washed away, lost to the river that was its only home.
 By working to conserve Furbish’s lousewort now, we will be saving a piece of history and natural intrigue for future generations.

-At a hearing on the Dickey-Lincoln School Dam in the late 1970s, a congressman asked a colonel in the Army Corps of Engineers, “What is the function of the lousewort?
+At a hearing on the Dickey-Lincoln School Dam in the late 1970s, a Maine congressman asked a colonel in the Army Corps of Engineers, “What is the function of the lousewort?
 Does anybody need it?”
 “Sir,” the colonel replied, “I can only suppose that it is part of the grand scheme of things.”

 The future of Furbish’s lousewort may be uncertain and daunting, but there have been some promising developments in recent years.

-Two seeding sites, or field banks, are successfully growing lousewort and providing ‘just right’ habitats for plants whose ‘wild’ habitat was clearly too precarious and threatened for them to survive.
+Two seeding sites, or field banks, are successfully growing lousewort and providing secure habitats for plants whose ‘wild’ habitat was clearly too precarious and threatened for them to survive.
 The researchers tell me that this ex situ—protecting a species outside of its natural habitat—conservation strategy is labour intensive and time consuming but is worth it to ensure the species' survival.

 Furbish’s lousewort’s strange partiality to the banks of this river is part of what makes it unique, and whenever possible, we want endangered species to grow and thrive in their natural habitats.
 Conservation of this unique habitat is critical for the species.

-If you hold land along the Wolastoq, you just may have one of the rarest plants in New Brunswick growing right in your own backyard.
+If you own land along the Wolastoq and think you may have Furbish’s lousewort on your land, or if you just want to learn more about the natural ecosystem on your land, we’d love to hear from you!
 Our Conservation Partner Program supports landholders across New Brunswick who want to take care of their property in ways that maintain rare species and the wildlife and plant life that make our province so special.

 And remember, the next time you find yourself walking along the banks of the Wolastoq, tread lightly—you may stumble upon something extraordinary.